Food burning in a pan on stove.

 • Have your home inspected by a qualified electrician, especially when purchasing an older home.

-• Use a qualified electrician when having electrical work done.
+• Use a qualified electrician when having electrical work done, as poor electrical work can increase your risk of a home fire or injuries.

 • Watch for the warning signs of faulty wiring.
 These can include blown fuses, visibly damaged wiring, discoloration around outlets, flickering lights or burning odors.

-• Power surges can damage appliances and even cause fires.
-Protect your home with a two-tiered surge protection system: a whole house surge protection device (SPD) on the main electrical service to the home, and point-of-use SPDs for all valuable electronics and appliances.
+• Power surges can damage electronics, appliances and even cause fires.
+Consider protecting your home with a two-tiered surge protection system: a whole house surge protection device (SPD) on the main electrical service to the home, and point-of-use SPDs for all valuable electronics and appliances.

 Candles